-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the termination of leave replacement teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the termination of leave replacement teaching personnel as follows":

 Name Grade/Subject School Dates Christopher Schimpf Math North 11/14/18